 - Predictable monthly costs are more important than flexibility

-Alternatives to Consider
+Alternatives to consider

-If you want simplicity and don't need WordPress's content features, Shopify is easier to set up, maintain, and scale.
-It's more expensive but saves countless hours.
+Shopify, best for ease of use.
+If you want simplicity and don’t need WordPress’s content features, Shopify is easier to set up, maintain, and scale.
+It’s more expensive but saves countless hours.

+BigCommerce, best for scaling.
 Better out-of-the-box features than Shopify, no transaction fees, and handles large catalogs well.
 Slightly steeper learning curve but less complex than WooCommerce.

 WooCommerce is a powerful, flexible e-commerce platform that gives you complete control over your online store.
 It’s an excellent choice if you need customization, already use WordPress, want to own your data completely, or need specific features that hosted platforms don’t offer.

 While the core plugin is free, building a professional WooCommerce store requires investment in quality hosting, potentially some premium extensions, and either technical knowledge or a development budget.
-The total cost is often comparable to hosted platforms like Shopify — but what you're gaining is complete flexibility, data ownership, and the ability to build exactly the store you envision without platform restrictions.
+The total cost is often comparable to hosted platforms like Shopify, but what you’re gaining is complete flexibility, data ownership, and the ability to build exactly the store you envision without platform restrictions.

 For businesses that value customization, control over their data, and the powerful content management capabilities of WordPress, WooCommerce delivers exceptional value.
 It powers some of the world’s most successful online stores and scales effectively with proper infrastructure.
 If you prefer a fully managed solution where you can focus purely on selling without technical considerations, hosted platforms like Shopify might be more suitable.